-BFUG meetings (and Board meetings) is scheduled at least 6 months in advance, to enable all parties to participate.
+BFUG meetings and Board meetings are scheduled at least 6 months in advance.

-A draft agenda is circulated at least one month before the meeting, asking for comments and suggestions.
+A draft agenda is circulated at least one month before the meeting, for comments and suggestions

-The documents for meetings of the BFUG, the BFUG Board, and other BFUG structures shall be circulated by the Secretariat to all delegations at least two weeks prior to the meeting, unless imperative reasons dictate otherwise.
-Delegations are encouraged to submit major changes in writing to the Co-Chairs and the Secretariat9 at least 5 days prior to the meeting. who shall circulate any proposed amendments to all delegations before the meeting.
+The documents for meetings of the BFUG, the BFUG Board, and other BFUG structures are circulated by the Secretariat to all delegations at least two weeks prior to the meeting, unless imperative reasons dictate otherwise.
+Delegations are encouraged to submit major changes in writing to the Co-Chairs and the Secretariat7 at least 5 days prior to the meeting. who circulate any proposed amendments to all delegations before the meeting.